 We aim to help and guide you about what we think are the best building materials to use if you want to achieve an energy-efficient home.
 Here you will see some of the building materials and why we suggest for you to use them.

 First off, let’s define the energy-efficient home.
 Energy-efficient homes lessen energy consumption, greenhouse gas radiations and need for very little maintenance.
 Why would you want an energy-efficient home?
 If you are looking for a long term solution to having a healthier living situation, save some cash by saving energy and if you want to increase the resale value of your house, then energy-efficient home is one of the best solutions for you.

-The most common and effective strategy of some builders in making sure they deliver an energy-efficient home to their clients begins from planning the framing.
+The most common and effective strategy of some builders in making sure they deliver an energy-efficient home to their clients begins with planning the framing.
 You may choose to embrace the same approach with your DIY home improvement projects.

 Framing is the fitting together of portions of a house to give it a structure, form, and support.
-Framing includes the walls, windows, and doors.
+Framing includes the walls, windows and doors.
 Here are some of the framing materials that can help you achieve your goal.

 Sisalation paper is a high-quality reflective foil insulation or in simple terms a wall wrap insulation.
 It has two important purposes that are cost-effective.
 Firstly, it guards the interior of your home from wind, heat, cold, moisture, dust and other factors that could ruin your walls over time.
 Secondly, it insulates your home by stopping heat transfer radiation or air leak in the roof area.

 uPVC is a material used for windows and door frames to achieve the highest level of thermal comfort in homes and commercial spaces.
 It is extremely durable, energy-efficient, cost-effective and long-lasting.